Chaos and Desire

 Chaos and Desire (La Turbulence des fluides) is a Canadian drama film, released in 2002.
 Written and directed by Manon Briand, the film stars Pascale Bussières as Alice Bradley, a seismologist returning to her hometown of Baie-Comeau, Quebec to investigate a mysterious interruption in the tidal flow on the St. Lawrence River.

 The film also stars Jean-Nicolas Verreault as Marc Vandal, a local pilot whose wife's recent death in a plane crash may be central to the tidal mystery; Julie Gayet as Catherine Rolland, Alice's lesbian friend from college who helps her investigate; and Geneviève Bujold as Colette Lasalle, the owner of the local diner who is convinced that the mystery has a supernatural explanation.
-Other supporting cast members include Vincent Bilodeau and Gabriel Arcand.
+Other supporting cast members include Vincent Bilodeau, Gabriel Arcand and Jean-Pierre Ronfard.